godegov/SpaceshipDemo/README.md

 If not set, the serialized value from GUI Options is taken (which may have changed on the previous run if this option was specified)

-* "-nofinalblit" if present, disables blitting the offscreen render target to the screen, saving CPU/GPU time.
+* "-nofinalblit": if present, disables blitting the offscreen render target to the screen, saving CPU/GPU time.
 Screen is expected to be black with UI text apparing on it if activated.

-* "-offscreenres" sets the offscreen resolution. "-offscreenres 4K" sets the resolution to 4K. "-offscreenres 4000x2000" sets custom resolution (WxH).
+* "-offscreenres": Sets the offscreen resolution. "-offscreenres 4K" sets the resolution to 4K. "-offscreenres 4000x2000" sets custom resolution (WxH).
 Predefined parameters are: 4K, 2K, FHD, 2160p, 1440p, 1080p.
 So just add the predefined paramtere to -offscreenres to get the appropriate resolution, like this: "-offscreenres 1440p" or "-offscreenres 2K".
 If not set, the serialized value from GUI Options is taken (which may have changed on the previous run if this option was specified)

-* "-screenpercentage" works for DLSS only.
-Sets the screenpercentage in percent integers.
+* "-screenpercentage": Sets the screenpercentage in percent integers.
 For example to set half-resolution rendering add "-screenpercentage 50".
 To set the DLSS into DLAA mode use "-screenpercentage 100".
 If not set, the serialized value from GUI Options is taken (which may have changed on the previous run if this option was specified)